 Photo taken February 2018.

-This sign is posted at the Guest Services hut on top of Buttermilk.
+This sign at one time was posted at the Guest Services hut on top of Buttermilk.

 The article quoted below appeared in the December 19, 2003 issue of the Aspen Times newspaper, along with the photo by Paul Conrad shown below.

 "The legacy of legendary Aspen ski instructor Todd ‘Toad’ Olson will be celebrated Saturday, Dec.
 20. At 3 p.m., Toad’s Road will be rededicated to Olson with the unveiling of a statue of a toad sitting on a rock at the start of the trail .
 Local sculptors Jim Snyder, left, and Larry Lefner position their work Thursday at the top of Toad’s Road on Buttermilk.
 The two said ‘it was an honor’ to donate their time and materials for the memorial.
 Following the ceremony Saturday, a memorial will be held at Bumps restaurant for anybody and everybody who wishes to celebrate Olson’s life.
 In addition, the creation of the Toad Froggy Uncle Chuck Scholarship will be formally unveiled by the kids’ division at Buttermilk and the Aspen Valley Ski and Snowboard Club.
 ‘Frog’ was Greg Fortin, a longtime ski instructor who ran the Aspenauts program at Buttermilk.
 ‘Uncle Chuck’ was Chuck Severy, who worked in the AVSC Ridgerunner program.
 All three — Toad, Frog, and Uncle Chuck — have died within the last six years.
 The scholarship supports children who wish to participate in the AVSC’s Base Camp Program.
 Contributions are needed."